-Two consensus reports, one from the National Academies of Science, Engineering, and Medicine and the other from the Robert Wood Johnson Foundation, have concluded that exposure to excessive pressures to achieve, common among high-achieving school communities, is among the top four high-risk environments for adolescents’ well-being following exposure to poverty, to trauma, and to discrimination.
-In addition, multiple studies have shown that high-achieving school students report clinically significant anxiety and depression at rates above national norms.
+Reports from the Robert Wood Johnson Foundation and the National Academies of Science, Engineering, and Medicine have concluded that exposure to excessive pressure to achieve is among the top four high-risk environments for an adolescent’s well-being, along with exposure to poverty, trauma, and discrimination.
+In addition, multiple studies have shown that high-achieving students report clinically significant anxiety and depression at rates above national norms.
 How do independent schools balance the rigor required by students and families with a focus on positive overall well-being?

 Participants in this session will:

 As we focus our attention on coming out of this turbulent year—the social distancing, the learning loss, and especially the mental health and well-being of our students—let’s not forget the effect that the pandemic has had on our teachers and school leaders.
 A focus on well-being is now core for schools.

 Self-care is often cited and is well-intended.
 However, unless we also direct attention onto group interactions and our systems, it is on its own a flawed approach.
 This session will outline the Well-Being Pyramid and actions that we can all take to improve the culture and climate of our schools and improve the well-being of our teachers.